MrTreev/RayGame/docs/coding_standard.md

 ## Failures

-Use exceptions to signal a failure to perform a required task Use std::optional to signal a failure to perform an optional task
+Use exceptions to signal a failure to perform a required task Use std::optional to signal a failure to perform an optional task, or a very common failure